Russia Rocks Tillerson's Confirmation Hearing

 To listen to Rex Tillerson’s grilling in the Senate, the Secretary of State’s portfolio under incoming President Donald Trump comes down to one challenge: Russia.

-Tillerson, the former CEO of ExxonMobil and a government neophyte, faced tough questions during a Senate Foreign Relations hearing—including from Republicans who are outraged about Russia’s efforts to determine the outcome of last year’s presidential race.
+Tillerson, the former CEO of ExxonMobil and a government neophyte, faced tough questions during a Senate Foreign Relations hearing — including from Republicans who are outraged about Russia’s efforts to determine the outcome of last year’s presidential race.
 For hours, Tillerson endured marathon questions about how the Trump Administration will interact with a rival that has taken unprecedented steps to put its thumb on the scales of American democracy.

-“Is Vladimir Putin a war criminal?” asked Sen. Marco Rubio, a Florida Republican.
+“Is Vladimir Putin a war criminal?” asked Senator Marco Rubio, a Florida Republican.

 Tillerson’s curt reply: “I would not use that term.”